 How Much Do Fire Lookouts Make in the United States?

 Fire lookouts are doing a great work in wildfire prevention.
-They watch over vast expanses of forest and wilderness to detect early signs of fires before they spread out of control.
+They watch over forest and wilderness to detect early signs of fires before they spread out of control.

 Average Salary for Fire Lookouts

-The salary of a fire lookout in the United States can vary widely depending on a few key factors, including location, experience, and whether the lookout is working for a federal or state agency, or a private contractor.
+The salary of a fire lookout in the United States varies.
+It depends on a lot of factors.
+Some of them are location, experience, and whether the lookout is working for a federal or state agency, or a private contractor.

 Per Hour